Gaussian Pre-Activations in Neural Networks: Myth or Reality?: Abstract

 \section{Abstract}

 The study of feature propagation at initialization in neural networks lies at the root of numerous initialization designs.
-An assumption very commonly made in the field states that the pre-activations are Gaussian.
-Although this convenient \emph{Gaussian hypothesis} can be justified when the number of neurons per layer tends to infinity, it is challenged by both theoretical and experimental works for finite-width neural networks.
-Our major contribution is to construct a family of pairs of activation functions and initialization distributions that ensure that the pre-activations remain Gaussian throughout the network's depth, even in narrow neural networks.
-In the process, we discover a set of constraints that a neural network should fulfill to ensure Gaussian pre-activations.
-Additionally, we provide a critical review of the claims of the Edge of Chaos line of works and build an exact Edge of Chaos analysis.
-We also propose a unified view on pre-activations propagation, encompassing the framework of several well-known initialization procedures.
-Finally, our work provides a principled framework for answering the much-debated question: is it desirable to initialize the training of a neural network whose pre-activations are ensured to be Gaussian?
+A very common assumption is that the pre-activations are Gaussian.
+Although this convenient \emph{Gaussian hypothesis} can be justified when the number of neurons per layer tends to infinity, it is challenged by both theoretical and experimental work for finite-width neural networks.
+Our main contribution is to construct a family of pairs of activation functions and initialization distributions that ensure that the pre-activations remain Gaussian throughout the network depth, even in narrow neural networks, under the assumption that the pre-activations are independent.
+In the process, we discover a set of constraints that a neural network should satisfy to ensure Gaussian pre-activations.
+In addition, we provide a critical review of the claims of the Edge of Chaos line of work and construct a non-asymptotic Edge of Chaos analysis.
+We also propose a unified view on the propagation of pre-activations, encompassing the framework of several well-known initialization procedures.
+More generally, our work provides a principled framework for addressing the much-debated question: is it desirable to initialize the training of a neural network whose pre-activations are guaranteed to be Gaussian?
+Our code is available on GitHub: \url{https://github.com/p-wol/gaussian-preact/}.